mayyxeng/overlay_builder/README.md

 If you haven't worked with `Chisel` before, head to this [tutorial](https://github.com/ucb-bar/chisel-tutorial).

-Every `module` has and `object` for `Verilog` generation.
+Every `module` has an `object` for `Verilog` generation.
 To generate `Verilog` simply do the following from project's parent directory:
 ```bash
 sbt 'runMain overlay.$MODULE_NAME $ARGS'
 ```